 What they should’ve done is develop the “fitness made easy and fun for everyone” theme with more details—what does that look like in practice?—and underscore the benefits of anytime access.

 And use a great, representative photo of actual members in the club rather than a stock image of a cardio display.

 That nearly always means a short and sweet, highly-visible headline that grabs the attention of your potential customer before you dive into more details.

 Some common wellness center and yoga studio headlines that are NOT interesting:

-- 20th Anniversary — primarily of interest to owners, managers, employees, not potential customers
+- 20th Anniversary—who cares?
+Mostly, just owners, perhaps employees, but not potential customers

 3. Woefully inadequate call to action